Black start ability

 As a result of the transformation of the energy system as part of the energy transition, grid reconstruction will be subject to changes in the coming years.
 On the one hand, more conventional generation plants will come under profitability pressure and go off the grid.
 If such conventional power plants capable of black starting are considered solely for black starting capacity on the grid, the costs for the entire system could rise.
 A market for black start capability should be designed in such a way that an installation remains connected to the grid for black start capability only if it continues to be the most economical option for meeting the given level of safety.
 These changes in the course of the energy transition create opportunities for grid reconstruction - for example by involving new players and plant types for a black start.

-In addition, these new plant types must be able to meet the resulting demand for required balancing power to cover.
+In addition, these new plant types must be able to meet the resulting demand for required Balancing power to cover.
 This is because balancing energy is required to gradually connect producers and consumers during grid reconstruction.
 If this is not available in sufficient quantity, network reconstruction slows down.
 Since this balancing capacity is currently largely provided by large conventional power plants such as gas-fired power plants, there will also be an opportunity for new players to take on this role here in the near future.

 energy storage Large-scale battery storage systems in general and in particular are therefore a natural alternative: They can be used independently of geographical conditions, i.e. do not need a slope like a pumped storage power plant, and they can deliver large amounts of energy in a matter of seconds at the "push of a button".
 Thanks to their multi-functionality, large battery storage systems are able to provide both black start capability and control energy and can therefore make a decisive contribution to security of supply.
 Large-scale battery storage systems also represent a sustainable alternative to the black start supply: After all, stored solar and wind energy is also used in the black start.
 This makes it possible to use the entire range of renewable energies also to stabilize and restore the grid.
 As a technology capable of black starting, large battery storage systems can ideally replace the gaps that arise in black start power plants caused by the disappearance of conventional power plants.